Foxy Shazam: Involvement with James Gunn

 Director and filmmaker James Gunn has featured Foxy Shazam's music in several of his projects in the DC Universe, and has described them as "objectively the greatest rock 'n' roll band in the world".

 The song "Welcome to the Church of Rock and Roll" from their 2012 album The Church of Rock and Roll was used in the first episode of the first season of Gunn's HBO Max series Peacemaker, as well as in the second official trailer.
 In July 2025, the band performed at Peacefest, an official Peacemaker-themed experience at San Diego Comic Con, where Gunn announced that the song "Oh Lord" from their 2010 self-titled album would be used in the new opening dance sequence for the show's second season.
 Gunn chose the song since he felt the lyrics applied to the storyline in season 2.
 In the final episode of the show's second season, the band made a cameo appearance performing "Oh Lord" onscreen.

-The band, with vocalist Lou Lou Safran, recorded the original song "The Mighty Crabjoys Theme" for Gunn's 2025 film Superman; it was written by Gunn, vocalist Eric Nally, and guitarist Devin Williams.
+The band, with vocalist Lou Lou Safran, recorded the original song "The Mighty Crabjoys Theme" for Gunn's 2025 film Superman; it was written by Gunn, Nally, and guitarist Devin Williams.
 However, they are not pictured in the posters for the fictional band the Mighty Crabjoys, although Nally has an unrelated cameo in the film.
+The band also received a "Special Thanks" in the credits.

 Origin of their name

-The band name was claimed to have originated from a slang phrase used by students at vocalist Eric Nally's high school.
+The band name was claimed to have originated from a slang phrase used by students at Nally's high school.
 "Foxy shazams" meant 'cool shoes' (e.g. "Damn, those are some foxy shazams!").
 In a Rockline radio interview in March 2012, Nally stated that this was not the case by saying that the truth is not as interesting as real life; he had been lying about it for five years and it stuck.
-This was later confirmed by Alex Nauth and Aaron McVeigh in an interview with Norse Media in July 2012.
+This was later confirmed by Nauth and McVeigh in an interview with Norse Media in July 2012.